This page in Swedish

 Martina Norling's research interests are language, multilingualism, reading and writing development in the social language environment in preschool.
 Her research interests also concern outdoor pedagogy quality development, as well as transitions and collaboration in preschool, preschool class and compulsory school.

-In the research project Preschool as a child's language environment, which was part of Martina Norling's doctoral thesis (Preschool – a social language environment an arena for emergent literacy processes), she studied the social language environment in preschool.
-The concept of ‘social language environment’ can be described as a broader perspective on children's early language, reading and writing development, which takes place before the development of formal written language.
+An overarching research focus for Martina's work is the social language environment in preschool, which is derived from her doctoral thesis, (Preschool – a social language environment an arena for emergent literacy processes), Förskolan - en arena för social språkmiljö och språkliga processer .
+The concept of ‘social language environment’ can be described as a broader perspective on children's early language, reading, and writing development, which takes place before the development of formal written language.
+Recently, the focus has also included multilingualism.

 Video Recording as a Method for Swedish Preschool Teachers to Analyze Multilingual Strategies.